Frequently Asked Questions

 • Proof of vehicle registration (temporary or permanent)

-• Business license or articles of incorporation (Organizations only)
+• Business license or articles of incorporation

 Low-income service providers that are eligible for the Charge Ahead rebate will need to attest to being registered as a 501(c)(3) that provides health, dental, social, financial, energy conservation or other assistive services to low- or moderate-income households in Oregon.